ozguzMete/GSoC2022FinalWorkSubmission/README.md

 ## Goals

-Currently, there a variety of different tools to help with this including
+Currently, there are a variety of different tools to help with this including
 * [genome-nexus-annotation-pipeline](https://github.com/genome-nexus/genome-nexus-annotation-pipeline) for annotation of MAF files,
 * [annotation-tools](https://github.com/genome-nexus/annotation-tools) for annotation of VCF files and
 * [genome-nexus-cli](https://github.com/genome-nexus/genome-nexus-cli) with a redesigned interface for both.